sketch204/sketch204.github.io/git-notes/tldr/git-restore.md

 Restore changes in the working directory and index.

 {% highlight bash %}
-# Restore all changes made in the working directory.
+# Reset changes made in the working directory.
 Staged changes are left untouched
 git restore <filepath>...
 # Same as above
 git restore [-W|--worktree] <filepath>...

-# Same as above, but only restore staged changed instead of changes in the working directory.
+# Unstage changes
 git restore [-S|--staged] <filepath>...

-# Restore changes in both staged and working directory changes.
+# Reset both staged and working directory changes.
 This essentially removes all uncommitted changes.
 git restore [-SW|--staged --worktree] <filepath>...

-# Restore files to a different point in time, specifically whatever is referenced by <ref>.
-By default HEAD is used.
+# By default `restore` will reset files back to their state at `HEAD`.

+# Reset files to their state at `<ref>`.
 git restore --source <ref> <filepath>...
 {% endhighlight %}